-- There are no open opportunities at this time.
+There are no open grant or contract opportunities at this time.

-Please see our current work plan for more information about our upcoming granting opportunities.
+Please see our 2013 Work Plan for more information about our upcoming granting opportunities.

 The Aquatic Bioinvasion Research & Policy Institute was selected through a competitive process, to assess the threat of aquatic invasive species transported into Puget Sound on vessels.
 This project will provide management recommendations on how to decrease the risk from invasive species introduced through this pathway.